-The following table sets forth the costs and expenses, other than the placement agent fees, payable by us in connection with this offering.
+The following table sets forth the costs and expenses, other than the underwriting discounts and commissions, payable by us in connection with this offering.
 All expenses are estimated except the fees payable to the SEC and the Financial Industry Regulatory Authority (FINRA).

-SEC registration fee \$2,046 5
+SEC registration fee \$1,510 .50

 FINRA fee

 Legal fees and expenses

 Accounting fees and expenses

 Printing expenses

 Transfer agent fees

 Miscellaneous

 \$

-To be provided by amendment.
+^{} To be provided by amendment.